Welcome to Whats Not To Hike

-I am often out walking, scrambling, climbing or travelling and if not doing one of these, then you will probably find me horse riding, paddling or sailing.
-I always gain so much from being outdoors – whether that’s new experiences, learning, making new friends, challenging myself, or just enjoying the fresh air and the beauty that nature brings with it.
-I am a big believer that the journey, rather than the destination, is the most important thing and what brings us happiness – although saying that I do like the sense of achievement of reaching a summit or the top of a climb!
+We can all gain so much from being outdoors – whether that’s new experiences, learning, making new friends, challenging yourself, or just enjoying the fresh air and the beauty that nature brings with it.
+I am a big believer that the journey, rather than the destination, is the most important thing and what brings us memories and happiness – although saying that I also like the sense of achievement that comes with reaching a summit or the top of a climb!